freenas/freenas-docs/userguide/plugins.rst

    Viewing Installed Plugins

+A plugin is started immediately after installation and will start when the system boots.
+To disable boot startup and require manually starting the plugin, unset :guilabel:`Boot`.

 In addition to the :guilabel:`Jail` name, the :guilabel:`Columns` menu controls which information is displayed for each installed Plugins entry.
 Options include